fkutsukos/CMLS/README.md

 - tremolo
 - no effect

-The dataset is a set of 10000 monophonic guitar and sample sounds.
+The dataset is a set of around 11000 monophonic guitar and sample sounds.

 The preprocessing.py